Reasonable grounds definition

 Reasonable grounds means any factors that a reasonable business person would view as too negative to justify the market opportunity in the light of usual legal business practices in the United States or Europe, including without limitation factors such as the risk that products will be sold below a normal market price, the risk that dumping will occur, the risk of cannibalization of other markets for the LICENSED VARIETY or of other products sold directly or indirectly by CERES, poor intellectual property protection or enforcement, no propagation method which allows the LICENSED VARIETY to be commercially competitive in that country, etc.

-Reasonable grounds means information that establishes sufficient articulable facts that give a trained law enforcement or criminal investigative agency officer, investigator, or employee a reasonable basis to believe that a definable criminal activity or enterprise is, has been, or may be committed.
+Reasonable grounds means information that establishes sufficient articulable facts that give a trained law enforcement or criminal investigative agency officer, investigator, or employee a basis to believe that there is a reasonable possibility that an individual or organization is involved in a definable criminal activity or enterprise.